 4. Subangan Museum– (Entrance Fee: 50Php)

-I thought we would only spent a minute or two in this museum but ended up staying for too long because the history and culture of Davao Oriental are quite interesting particularly the Mandaya and Kaagan tribe.
+I thought we would only spend a minute or two in this museum but ended up staying for too long because the history and culture of Davao Oriental are quite interesting particularly the Mandaya and Kaagan tribe.
 At the first floor, I met Davor the Whale.
-A 53ft. fossilized remains of a 20 ton sperm whale that is considered the 7th largest whale exhibit in the world and 1st in the Philippines.
+A 53ft. fossilized remains of a 20-ton sperm whale that is considered the 7th largest whale exhibit in the world and 1st in the Philippines.
 Davor was named after the province Dav…Or..iental.

 There’s also a small room with videos of relief operation and photos of before and after typhoon Pablo’s devastation a couple of years ago.
 It clearly shows how strong the people of Davao Oriental are.
 It’s good to see that today, the city has recovered and with some developments.